 Our house is perched on the outermost edge of the southwest corner of southwest Portland.
 That is to say, as far from the center as you can get.
-Having lived in suburban type towns all my life, I vowed to keep my activities directed north and east – into Portland itself, away from the outskirts.
-I wanted to immerse myself in the exciting big city culture, a city I was starting to love.
+Having lived in too many suburban type towns all my life, I vowed to keep my activities directed into Portland itself, away from the outskirts, immersing myself in the exciting big city culture, a city I was beginning to love.

 But as it turns out, the parking is better in the suburbs.
-I grumble, and enjoy shorter drives, less traffic, and am resigned to the vast (but free!) parking lots, soulless strip malls, and convenient commercial sprawl for some of my needs.
+I grumble, and enjoy shorter drives, less traffic, and resign myself to the vast (but free!) parking lots, soulless strip malls, and convenient commercial sprawl for some of my needs.

-A half hour from home, I hit my destination, Jackson Bottom Wetlands Reserve, just south of downtown Hillsboro.
-The beautiful visitor center has appealing classes on mushrooms, Oregon nature, animal tracking, baskets, bees, bird ID, and even monthly sunset/full moonrise gatherings.
+A half hour from home, I arrive at Jackson Bottom Wetlands Reserve, just south of downtown Hillsboro.
+The beautiful visitor center has interesting sounding classes on mushrooms, Oregon nature, animal tracking, baskets, bees, bird ID, and even monthly sunset/full moonrise gatherings.
 Quintessential Oregon.

 Just outside, there’s a whiteboard for hikers to note the species they’ve spotted, encouraging me try to be more observant.
 Trails traverse 630 acres of swamps and ponds, greenery and shrubbery, tall trees, and bird habitats.
 Geese fly noisily overhead, no doubt discussing their day, making plans, giving directions, or inviting more geese to join them.
 It can’t be to ward off predators, as every predator around knows exactly where they are.

 A dark bird on a branch, a flash of white as he flies off.
 The sound of hidden Pacific treefrogs, which I’ve been asked to avoid trampling, along with their friends the lovely-named long toed newts and Northern red-legged salamanders.